Francis Chan: Theology

-With regards to Communion, in January 2020, Francis Chan began to publicly investigate his stance on the real presence of Christ in the Lord's Supper, a lighter view of which is taught in the Reformed Protestant tradition (which Chan has been associated with in the past).
+With regard to Communion, in January 2020, Francis Chan began to publicly investigate his stance on the real presence of Christ in the Lord's Supper, a lighter view of which is taught in the Reformed Protestant tradition (with which Chan has been associated in the past).

 Ecumenism

-Prior to this shift on the Eucharist, Chan had given a talk to Catholics at the (Neo-charismatic Protestant) Onething conference in 2018, and was prayed over by multiple Catholic priests.
+Prior to this shift on the Eucharist, Chan had given a talk at the (Neo-charismatic Protestant) Onething conference in 2018, and was prayed over by multiple Catholic priests.
 He spoke at the Fellowship of Catholic University Students' SEEK conference in February 2021.

 Personal life

 Chan is married to Lisa, a singer.
 They wed in 1994, and as of December 2014 they have seven children.
 Their eldest is singer Rachel Chan.